openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 If implemented, Red Hat will document the addition of this new collection.
 We  introduce the risk that some number of customers who would have or are sending telemetry data via the Insights operator will choose to turn it off because they are uncomfortable sharing this additional data.

-The container scanner needs to be continually updated to detect new workloads  that Red Hat wants information about.
+The insights-operator-runtime needs to be continually updated to detect new workloads  that Red Hat wants information about.
-This can be done iteratively and will require an updated reference to the container scanner image in the Insights Operator to take into account the additional detections.
+This can be done iteratively and will require an updated reference to the insights-operator-runtime image in the Insights Operator to take into account the additional detections.

-As the container scanner is sanitizing the data extracted from the containers, it is not able to retrieve "raw" data (such as processes' name and command line) which limits its ability to detect emerging trends.
-The container scanner must provide fingerprints executables for workloads that Red Hat wants to monitor.
+As the insights-operator-runtime is sanitizing the data extracted from the containers, it is not able to retrieve "raw" data (such as processes' name and command line) which limits its ability to detect emerging trends.
+The insights-operator-runtime must provide fingerprints executables for workloads that Red Hat wants to monitor.

 ## Design Details

 ### Open Questions [optional]

-#### Container Scanner Image Availability
+#### insights-operator-runtime Image Availability

-The Insights Operator must be able to deploy the container scanner from an image that is available by default in the cluster image registry.
+The Insights Operator must be able to deploy the insights-operator-runtime from an image that is available by default in the cluster image registry.

 ## Test Plan

-### Container Scanner Test Plan
+### insights-operator-runtime Test Plan

-The container scanner can be tested in isolation to verify its capability to scan containers and collect the expected runtime info.
+The insights-operator-runtime can be tested in isolation to verify its capability to scan containers and collect the expected runtime info.

-Testing the container scanner can be done outside of the Insights Operator test suite.
+Testing the insights-operator-runtime can be done outside of the Insights Operator test suite.
 It requires integration tests with applications based on the detectable runtime stacks.
-A end-to-end (e2e) test suite can be developed to verify the capabilities of the container scanner.
+A end-to-end (e2e) test suite can be developed to verify the capabilities of the insights-operator-runtime.

 ### Insights Operator Test Plan

-The integration tests for the Insights Operator will verify that it is able to properly deploy the container scanner as a `DaemonSet` and have some smoke tests to validate that the additional runtime info can effectively be collected.
+The integration tests for the Insights Operator will verify that it is able to properly deploy the insights-operator-runtime as a `DaemonSet` and have some smoke tests to validate that the additional runtime info can effectively be collected.

 ## Graduation Criteria